bluekvirus/Stage.js/README.md

 What's next?
 ------------
-1. Give Context.Shared a default view that loads a basic development .md doc;
+1. A basic development .md doc (static);
+2. Use more Promise/A+ patterns in async op sequence (animation, remote data, delays/ticks);
+Note that this is different than *Co-op Events* we used between views.
-2. Enhancements: Dynamic Regions - Layout;
+3. Enhancements: Dynamic Regions - Layout;
-3. Editor+ : Number Spinner, Flag Switches, DnD Listing, File Listing;
+4. Editor+ : Number Spinner, Flag Switches, DnD Listing, File Listing;
-4. Widget+ : Grid Local Column Sort/Filter;
-5. Widget+ : Accordion Menu lvl 1 (no groups);
+5. Widget+ : Grid Local Column Sort/Filter; Accordion Menu lvl 1 (no groups);

 Current Version
 ---------------